 Panama’s commercial setup represents a lucrative and strategic opportunity for foreign investors.
-Its prime location between North and South America, its numerous free trade zones, competitive tax rates, as well as its maritime expertise make Panama a perfect location to incorporate a company.
-However, to do that requires the help of a legal representative.
+Its prime location between North and South America, its numerous free trade zones, competitive tax rates, as well as its maritime expertise make it a perfect location to incorporate a company.
+However, to do that requires the help of a legal representative in Panama.

-At least one legal representative is required in every corporate structure in Panama.
-If considering international expansion to Panama, learn more about legal representation, their functions, their responsibilities, and their liabilities.
+At least one legal representative in Panama is required in every corporate structure.
+If considering international expansion to Panama, you will need to learn more about legal representation, their functions, their responsibilities, and their liabilities.

 What is a legal representative in Panama?